 Unfortunately there are many hurdles to the implementation of an internal medicine ultrasound program in a training environment.
 As a result, there are very few programs that have successfully implemented a full inpatient and outpatient program across both its faculty and residents.
 We have consulted with many programs across the country in an effort to help them implement a successful program at their institution and work through these hurdles.

-The IMBUS program has trained 70 residents and 65 faculty (inpatient/outpatient) at this point.
-Those physicians have together performed over 50,000 focused bedside ultrasound exams (updated 10/2016).
+To date, the IMBUS program has trained 90 residents and 80 faculty (inpatient/outpatient).
+Those physicians have together performed over 70,000 focused bedside ultrasound exams (updated 6/2018).

 The faculty and residents record all of their ultrasound exams remotely on our smartphone application created for the individual tracking and credentialing of ultrasound learners within the IMBUS program.
 Details of this application presented at the World Congress on Ultrasound in Medical Education in 2014 can be seen here.